Feta may be more famous, but kefalotyri is another iconic Greek and Cypriot cheese that deserves plenty of attention.

 Like feta, kefalotyri is made from sheep and goat’s milk.
 However, kefalotyri is a harder cheese that also works when grating.
 It has a distinct salty, pungent flavor.
 Kefalotyri pairs well with feta cheese, and Greek recipes often call for both of them, for example, in spanakopita fillings.

-However, kefalotyri has not caught on outside of the Mediterranean, and it can be hard to find outside of Greece itself or specialty food stores.
+However, kefalotyri has not caught on outside of the Mediterranean, and it can be hard to find outside of Greece itself or in specialty food stores.
 Here are a few ingredients that work well as a kefalotyri substitute.

 Romano cheeses are a group of hard, salty cheeses.
 The most well-known Romano cheese is Pecorino, although there are other varieties that are also more affordable because they are not as restricted in their production.